 We have an important opportunity to re-shape the management of bison in YNP and adjacent lands in Montana as the state and federal agencies develop a new Yellowstone-area bison conservation plan.
-The policy recommendations offered here are intended to direct the development of a new plan to replace the IBMP in order to firmly establish bison as valued wildlife, and to ensure their conservation for generations to come, while also addressing social considerations.
+The policy recommendations offered here are intended to direct the development of a new plan to establish bison as valued wildlife. and to ensure their conservation for generations to come, while also addressing social considerations.